Statistics

 Informative Priors

-An informative prior encodes genuine prior knowledge about a parameter.
-If you are estimating the efficacy of a new drug and a dozen earlier studies show effect sizes clustering around 0.3 standard deviations, an informative prior centered on 0.3 is scientifically justified.
+An informative prior encodes genuine prior knowledge.
+If a dozen earlier studies show effect sizes clustering around 0.3 standard deviations, an informative prior centered on 0.3 is scientifically justified.
 Informative priors are especially powerful when data are scarce — they let you leverage accumulated domain knowledge rather than starting from scratch.
-Meta-analyses in medicine and psychology commonly use informative priors drawn from previous study results, as detailed in [Advances in Methods and Practices in Psychological Science].

 Weakly Informative Priors

 A weakly informative prior provides gentle regularization without imposing strong beliefs.
-Andrew Gelman at Columbia University and colleagues have advocated strongly for weakly informative priors as the practical default in most applied Bayesian work.
-A half-Normal(0, 1) prior on a standard deviation parameter, for example, rules out nonsensically large values while remaining broad enough to be consistent with almost any reasonable effect size.
-Weakly informative priors help stabilize estimation without biasing inference toward a specific hypothesis.
-Understanding how priors relate to regularization in machine learning — where L2 regularization corresponds to a Gaussian prior — illuminates the deep connection between Bayesian and penalized likelihood methods.
+Andrew Gelman at Columbia University has advocated strongly for weakly informative priors as the practical default in most applied Bayesian work.
+A half-Normal(0, 1) prior on a standard deviation rules out nonsensically large values while remaining broad enough for almost any reasonable effect size.

 Non-Informative and Flat Priors

-A flat prior (uniform distribution) assigns equal probability to all values of a parameter.
-Intuitively appealing as “objective,” flat priors are actually problematic in continuous parameter spaces: a uniform prior on a probability is not uniform on the log-odds of that probability, creating implicit preferences through the back door.
-Harold Jeffreys at Cambridge developed a principled solution — Jeffreys priors, invariant under reparametrization — as a more rigorous approach to “objective” priors.
+A flat prior assigns equal probability to all values.
+Intuitively appealing as “objective,” flat priors are actually problematic in continuous parameter spaces.
+Harold Jeffreys at Cambridge developed Jeffreys priors — invariant under reparametrization — as a more rigorous “objective” approach.
 For most practical work, weakly informative priors are now preferred over flat ones.

 Conjugate Priors

-A conjugate prior is one that, when combined with a specific likelihood, produces a posterior in the same distributional family as the prior.
-This is enormously convenient computationally: the posterior has a known form and can be computed analytically without MCMC.
-The most important conjugate pairs are: Beta prior + Binomial likelihood → Beta posterior; Normal prior + Normal likelihood → Normal posterior; Dirichlet prior + Multinomial likelihood → Dirichlet posterior.
-Multinomial distributions and their Dirichlet conjugate prior appear frequently in text modeling (Latent Dirichlet Allocation) and Bayesian classifiers.
+A conjugate prior, when paired with a specific likelihood, produces a posterior in the same distributional family — enormously convenient computationally.
+Key pairs: Beta + Binomial → Beta posterior; Normal + Normal → Normal posterior; Dirichlet + Multinomial → Dirichlet posterior.

 “The prior is not a statement of ignorance.
 It is a statement of what you know.
-The choice of prior should be driven by substantive knowledge, not statistical convenience — though mathematical convenience is a legitimate secondary consideration when data are abundant enough to overwhelm the prior anyway.” — Adapted from Gelman et al., Bayesian Data Analysis, 3rd Ed.
+The choice of prior should be driven by substantive knowledge, not statistical convenience.” — Adapted from Gelman et al., Bayesian Data Analysis, 3rd Ed.

-In any serious Bayesian analysis, you should check whether your conclusions are sensitive to your prior choices.
-If the posterior is nearly identical across a range of reasonable priors, your conclusions are driven by the data — which is reassuring.
-If the posterior changes substantially with different priors, the data are not sufficient to overwhelm your assumptions, and you should report this explicitly.
+In any serious Bayesian analysis, check whether conclusions are sensitive to prior choices.
+If the posterior is nearly identical across a range of reasonable priors, conclusions are driven by the data.
+If the posterior changes substantially, report this explicitly.
 Prior sensitivity analysis is not optional in graduate-level Bayesian work.
-It is a fundamental part of transparent reporting of results in statistical research.

 Posterior Distributions and Credible Intervals

 The posterior distribution is the full output of Bayesian inference — not a single number but an entire probability distribution over the parameter of interest.
-This completeness is one of Bayesian inference’s greatest advantages.
 Rather than reporting a point estimate and a confidence interval, you report a distribution that communicates everything you know about the parameter after observing the data.

 What Does the Posterior Tell You?